 Veggie balls with Sweet Spicy Sauce is a popular street food and it consist a vegetable ball made with squash, carrot, spring onion, red onion, garlic, all purpose flour, corn-starch, sugar, eggs, salt and pepper and a sweet and spicy sauce made with sugar, soy sauce, onion, garlic, all purpose flour, corn-starch and chili.
-It can be described as small, bite-sized vegetable pancakes packed with different flavors and a lot of nutrients.
-It is best enjoyed with fishball sauce in a plastic cup with a stick while hanging with your friends after school.
+It can be described as small, bite-sized vegetable pancakes packed with different flavours and a lot of nutrients.
+It is best enjoyed with fish ball sauce in a plastic cup with a stick while hanging with your friends after school.

 I discovered veggie balls when I was in high school.
 There is a street food vendor outside of our school which sells fishballs, kikiams, veggie balls and others.
 There is no one day that I do not buy from that street food vendor.
 I would not ride the jeepney home unless I was able to buy some street food snack.
 I was not a fan of trying new food before so the fishballs and kikiams where the ones I always buy.
 But then one day, all the fishballs and kikiam ran out and the veggie balls and lumpia were just the ones left.
 I am not in the mood to eat lumpia during that day so I took courage and try those veggie balls.
 Firstly, I was shocked because it was so cheap.
 It cost 5 pesos to have 5 veggie balls.
 I enjoyed the veggie balls and bought a lot before I rode the jeepney.
 Since then, veggie balls were included from my favourite street food choices.